buschman-lab/RotationalDynamics/README.md

 ### Installing

-Download files and place script/notebook(s) into the same folder as helper functions.
+[Install python 3.7](https://wiki.python.org/moin/BeginnersGuide) and necessary packages (listed above).
+Then download files and place script/notebook(s) into the same folder as helper functions.
+Install time for python, dependencies, and files is about 30 minutes to 2 hours.

 ### Running Model